Edwards Lifesciences (EW) Faces Investor Class Action Lawsuit Over TAVM Platform Disclosures, Deadline Pending – Hagens Berman

-SAN FRANCISCO , Dec.
-04, 2024 (GLOBE NEWSWIRE) -- Investors in Edwards Lifesciences Corporation (NYSE: EW) contend that the medical device giant misled them about the growth prospects of its core product, the Transcatheter Aortic Valve Replacement (TAVR) platform.
+SAN FRANCISCO, Dec.
+09, 2024 (GLOBE NEWSWIRE) -- Investors in Edwards Lifesciences Corporation (NYSE: EW) contend that the medical device giant misled them about the growth prospects of its core product, the Transcatheter Aortic Valve Replacement (TAVR) platform.
 A class action lawsuit has been filed, accusing the company of securities fraud and claiming that executives painted a misleading picture of TAVR's future growth potential.

 Hagens Berman urges Edwards Lifesciences Corporation investors who suffered substantial losses to submit your losses now.